Updated to reflect inconsistent availability of health care services.

 Country Summary:

-Violent crime – such as armed robbery, assault, carjacking, kidnapping, hostage taking, banditry, and rape – is common throughout the country.
-Kidnappings for ransom occur frequently, often targeting dual national citizens who have returned to Nigeria for a visit, as well as U.S. citizens with perceived wealth.
+Violent crime is common in the country.
+This includes armed robbery, assault, carjacking, kidnapping, hostage-taking, roadside banditry, and rape.
+Kidnappings for ransom happen often.
+They primarily target dual national citizens visiting Nigeria and U.S. citizens perceived as wealthy.
 Kidnapping gangs have also stopped victims on interstate roads.

 Violence can flare up between communities of farmers and herders in rural areas.

-The U.S. government has limited ability to provide emergency services to U.S. citizens in many areas of Nigeria due to security conditions.
+Due to security risks, U.S. government employees cannot provide emergency services to U.S. citizens in many areas of Nigeria.

 Read the country information page for additional information on travel to Nigeria.